SybelBlue/slides/main-slides.md

 +++

-Small moral: avoid "obfuscation"
+moral of the story: avoid "obfuscation"
-- kind of like "interaction density/freq"
+- calculated by "interactions/time"
 - remember, time is equivalent, but freq is not!
 - Throwing Darts at least as bad as any other on all but one problem